Nodivex from TraitSpan

 Scenario and practice focus

 A high-demand event goes on sale and fans flood the site.
-The system must protect the checkout experience while preventing oversell and avoiding dependency collapse.
+The checkout must stay standing while preventing oversell and avoiding dependency collapse.
 During the surge, a critical dependency (e.g., payments or identity verification) enters a brownout: it slows down and intermittently fails.
 Fans refresh and retry aggressively.
-The platform must degrade gracefully and recover cleanly without manual intervention.
+The platform must shed load under pressure and recover on its own.

 Constraints to balance